aws/amazon-ecs-cli/README.md

 The subnet and VPC ids will be printed to the terminal once the creation is complete.
 You can then use the subnet IDs in your ECS Params file to launch Fargate tasks.

+For more information on using AWS Fargate, see the [ECS CLI Fargate tutorial](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_tutorial_fargate.html).

 ### Starting/Running Tasks
 After the cluster is created, you can run tasks – groups of containers – on the ECS cluster.
 First, author a [Docker Compose configuration file](https://docs.docker.com/compose).
 You can run the